SubashGireesan-Shell/Udacity-Courses/Data Scientist Nanodegree/Project 2/README.md

 ## Acknoweledgment

+* Lecture notes for the Udacity Data Science Nanodegree
 * Credit must be given to Figure-8 for the dataset.
 * Authors of the following projects for inspiration:
     - https://github.com/matteobonanomi/dsnd-disaster-response